 The light enters through ① the lens and bounces off ② the reflex mirror.
 The light then travels through ⑤ the matte focusing screen, ⑥ condenser lens, ⑦ pentaprism, and finally to your eye through the ⑧ viewfinder eyepiece.
 When you take a picture, ② the reflex mirror flips up, ③ the shutter raises and exposes ④ the digital sensor to light.

 While taking a picture, the viewfinder is blocked.
 The classic clicking sound that everyone knows is the sound of the reflex mirror mechanism moving, not the shutter.
-This is why mirrorless cameras, which don’t have that mechanism, are much quieter.
+This is why mirrorless cameras are much quieter.

 Prior to the invention of SLR technology, all cameras had two lenses.
 One of the lenses led to the film, and the other to a viewfinder.
 If the viewfinder was above the primary lens, this was called a twin-lens reflex system.
 If it was to the side, it was called a rangefinder camera.
 There were problems with having twin lenses.
 One did not always accurately reflect what the other saw.
 To combat this, the viewfinder lens was set to intersect with what the film lens would see at a fixed point in front of the camera.
 This did not fix framing issues in close-up shots resulting from parallax (difference in apparent position of an object viewed from two lines of sight).
 This is because nearby objects are affected more by parallax than farther objects.
 The principle behind this can be plainly seen when driving in a car.
 The road appears to whiz by, but farther off objects appear to move slowly.